dev-chenxing/mwse-modding-tutorial/docs/5_metadata.md

 If your mod uses recent added feature of mwse, you should specify the `buildnumber` in `mwse`.
 You can find the `buildnumber` in the first line of `MWSE.log`.
 It is the number after version number and before "built".
 For example, the buildnumber is `3132` if the first line is `Morrowind Script Extender v2.1.0-3132 (built Mar 30 2023) hooked.`

 If your mod depends on other mods, you can specify them with `[dependencies.mods."Mod Name"]`.
 To check if a plugin or master file is installed, write `plugin = plugin name.esp`.
-To check if the MWSE-Lua scripts are install, write, for example, `mwse-module = mer.ashfall`.
+To check if the MWSE-Lua scripts are installed, write, for example, `mwse-module = mer.ashfall`.
 This is checking if the folder `\MWSE\mer\ashfall` is installed. `url` is where you specify where to download said mod.

 ??? example "What your Craftable Bandage-metadata.toml should look like"